8ullred/Transfer-Learning-with-VGG16-for-Face-Mask-Classification/README.md

 Model Architecture

-The Convolutional Neural Network (CNN) is implemented using the pretrained VGG16 model, but using a different combination of layers to achieve the correct outcome.
+The Convolutional Neural Network (CNN) is implemented using the pretrained VGG16 model (on ImageNet), but using a different combination of layers to achieve the correct outcome.
 The architecture incorporates various layers such as Dropout, Flatten, and Dense layers.
-Additionally, there were many different optimizers used to help with the assessment of images.
+Additionally, there were many different optimizers used to help with the assessment of images [name the exact optimizer that you used for the optimization].
 This combination allows the model to effectively process images and make accurate predictions.

 Training and Test Results
+[update the training and test results and the plots if applicable]

 To Be Added